MRW-Code/cmac_particle_flow/README.md

 # cmac_particle_flow

-Populate the images folder and the external test set, make sure the rest are present but empty.
-Code will empty for you so long as they are present.
+Populate the images folder and the external test set, make sure the rest are present but empty. \n Code will empty for you so long as they are present.

 Train a model: